thekofimensah/bestlist-vitara/README.md

 Slide to delete deosn't change the listsview instantly

 Intro sequence?

+Keep all of your bests in one place

+Capture and review them

+Let your friends see them too

 Add shared lists feature

 Tracking
 Share buttons clicked
 Invite buttons clicked

+Change suggestions for the "woulds" to be last